+"TROUBLESHOOTING GUIDE" and section "How to avoid damaging the display or pump switch due to excessive current".
 The SeeLeveL consists of a display unit that mounts inside the RV, and sender panels that stick to the side of the holding tank.
 A single 2 conductor wire is used to connect all the sender panels to the display.

 The Sender: Each sender panel is a flexible self-adhesive printed circuit board which is adhered to the side of the holding tank.
 The sender panel can be cut to length to match the height of the tank, and it auto calibrates itself so that it can read from Empty to Full regardless of the height of the tank.
 The sender scans the water level through the tank wall using advanced digital techniques programmed into the sender microprocessor.
 When the sender transmits the water or sewer level information to the display, it sends a digital code that has built in error detection, making it highly unlikely for the display to read an incorrect level, even if the wiring is marginal.
 In addition to the level, the sender also transmits diagnostic information about its operation.
 This information can be used to determine if there is buildup of sludge on the inside of the tank, or to determine if the sender is damaged or delaminating from the side of the tank.
 If sludge buildup in the tank becomes extreme the gauge will cease to operate properly, so by monitoring the signal power the tank can be cleaned before the buildup gets excessive.
-Three different sender options (710JS, 710ES, and 710SS) and the ability to double stack the senders provide accurate level measurement for tank heights ranging from 41⁄2" to 34" exists.
+For tanks less than 7 inches tall, 50% better accuracy is achieved by using the JS sender, which can be shortened for a minimum of 4 inches.
+Three different sender options (710JS, 710ES, and 710SS) and the ability to double stack the senders provide accurate level measurement for tank heights ranging from $4\frac{1}{2}$ " to 34".

 The Display: The display receives the information from the three sender panels via a single 2 conductor wire, and displays the level information in percent of full on a 3-digit LED display.
-When the button for a particular tank is pressed, the display shows the level for that tank.
+When the front panel button for a particular tank is pressed, the display powers up and displays the level for that tank.
 If the button is pressed and released, the display will show the level for about 5 seconds and then shut down automatically.
 If another button is pressed before the display shuts down, then the new level will immediately be shown.
-If the same water or waste button is pressed twice, the display will hold on that tank and continue to show updated levels for 5 minutes before shutting off.
+If the same button is pressed twice, the display will hold on that tank and continue to show updated levels for 5 minutes before shutting off.
 This allows the user to monitor the filling or draining of a tank.
 By pressing two buttons at once, the diagnostic functions can be accessed; these are described in detail in the troubleshooting chapter.